Fashion

 The Georgian designer's projects are a fascinating deconstruction of everyday life.
 The memification and recontextualization of fashion, viral campaigns and unorthodox solutions have guided trends for the entire industry, making Balenciaga's designs true objects of desire.
 For several seasons, the Spanish fashion house has been on the lips of not only interested fashion fans, unequivocally reigning in the rankings in terms of the number of searches in web browsers or mentions in social media.

-Scarves / shawls od Balenciaga AUTUMN/WINTER 2023
+BABY 0-36 MONTHS od Balenciaga AUTUMN/WINTER 2023

 Balenciaga